Citizen Prosperity: History

-Citizen Prosperity is a political party in formation, on June 26, 2016 the political party was registered by the Supreme Electoral Tribunal, and its registration process ended on June 25, 2019.
-It currently has 20,000 members, its general secretary is Dami Anita Elizabeth Kristenson Sales.
+Citizen Prosperity started as a political party in formation; on June 26, 2016 the political party was registered by the Supreme Electoral Tribunal, and its registration process ended on June 25, 2019.
+In 2018-19, it had 20,000 members, its general secretary is Dami Anita Elizabeth Kristenson Sales.
 The mayors of Moyuta and Villa Nueva seek to join the party and use it as a probable electoral platform in 2019.
 In November 12, 2018, the political organization concluded the requirements and was made official as a political party in the same month.